kovidgoyal/kitty/docs/kittens/diff.rst

 Why does this work only in kitty?
 ----------------------------------------

-The diff kitten makes use of various features that are :doc:`kitty only </protocol-extensions>`,  such as the :doc:`kitty graphics protocol </graphics-protocol>`, the extended keyboard protocol, etc. It also leverages terminal program infrastructure I created for all of kitty's other kittens to reduce the amount of code needed (the entire implementation is under 2000 lines of code).
+The diff kitten makes use of various features that are :doc:`kitty only
+</protocol-extensions>`,  such as the :doc:`kitty graphics protocol
+</graphics-protocol>`, the :ref:`extended keyboard protocol
+<extended-key-protocol>`, etc. It also leverages terminal program
+infrastructure I created for all of kitty's other kittens to reduce the amount of code needed (the entire implementation is under 2000 lines of code).

 And fundamentally, it's kitty only because I wrote it for myself, and I am highly unlikely to use any other terminals :)